 Tables are 8’ x 30” and come with 2 full weekend badges.
 A max of two (2) tables can be purchased.
 If additional badges are needed, they can be purchased for a discounted rate of $50/badge (max 4 per table purchased).
 Additional badges purchased on-site, day of convention will be regularly priced.

-If access to an electrical outlet is required, artist must pre-purchase at a rate of $50.
+If access to an electrical outlet is required, artist must pre-purchase at a rate of $25.
+Access to an Exhibit Hall A Only wifi network will also be available for a rate of $10.
 Additional badges and electrical fees will be invoiced separately after table purchase.